-When this space started, for all I knew, my time with Marvell was over.
-I had just quit my life abroad; I had no institution, no job, no place to go.
+When this site started, for all I knew, my time with Marvell was over.
+I had just quit my life abroad.
+I had no institution, no job, no place to go.
 My research recommenced as a remedy for a broken heart, and eventually became a strange sort of encomium for it.
-We did well.

 Now it’s at an impasse and the readership has dwindled away.
 Seven years is a long time, and maybe that just happens to be a natural cycle.

 But I titled this post for a reason.
-When Marvell notes ‘Who would write?’ in a 1676 letter to Edward Harley, I think we see two aspects of his character: a man with a history of reluctance about writing and its consequences in public, and the man who privately enjoyed the free reign to express himself.
+When Marvell notes ‘Who would write?’ in a 1676 letter to Edward Harley, I think we see two aspects of his character: a man with concerns about public writing and its consequences, and the man who privately enjoyed the freedom to express himself.